 Before you give the green light, do you know how your users will respond to this new add-on?
 Are there any variables that could result in churn?
 How reliable is this new feature?

-Testing gives you insight into the unknown, confidence for a successful launch, and more importantly, might save you from making an irreparable business decision.
+Testing gives you insight into the answers to these questions, confidence for a successful launch, and more importantly, might save you from making an ill-advised business decision.

-In this post, I’ll go over the two most common testing types: Alpha testing and beta testing, so you understand their application, pros and cons, and determine how they can benefit your business.
+This post explains the two most common testing types, alpha testing and beta testing, so you understand their application, pros and cons, and determine how they can benefit your app.

-Most commonly used by software development teams, alpha testing is a form of internal user acceptance testing, conducted prior to the launch of a new feature or product.
+Most commonly used by software development teams, alpha testing is a form of internal user acceptance testing conducted before the launch of a new feature or product.

-The goal of this form of testing is to uncover any bugs by having internal team members manipulate the feature as if they were external users.
+The goal is to uncover any bugs by having internal team members use the feature as if they were external users.
 You want to simulate the experience a user would have with this new product so your development team can go back and address any issues or defects before it goes live.

 Pro: Alpha testing gives software developers better insight into the product release early on, so they’re able to rectify any major bugs before launch.